Environmental Surety Bonds

 - Closure Bonds

 - Landfill Bonds

 - Transfer Station Bonds

 The cost of environmental surety bonds depends on the bond amount and any fees as determined by the terms of the bond set forth by the obligee.
 Another factor is the applicant’s financial information, including personal and corporate credit history, assets, and work experience.
 Those with excellent financials could pay a premium that is 1% to 3% of the total bond amount.

 What is Required to get an Environmental Surety Bond?

 Environmental surety bonds are a specialty bond that requires a knowledgeable and risk-based underwriting approach by a surety company.
-Brunswick Companies can help you select a surety that has expertise in dealing with mitigating environmental risks at state and federal levels.
+Brunswick Companies can help you select a surety that has expertise in dealing with mitigating environmental risks and adhering to environmental policies at state and federal levels.

 To qualify, the surety underwriter will review your bonding capacity, credit, and character.
 Sureties require the following documents:

 - Financial documents, like bank statements, cash flow reports, revenue reports, irrevocable letters of credit, etc.)